dino-lite/DNX64-Python-API/README.md

 ## Usage

-TODO: It is required to assign the path of `DNX64.dll` to initialize `DNX64` class object.
+It is required to set the device index before any operations!
+Otherwise, the value of device **will be incorrect**.
 Find and use the corresponding class methods for interacting with Dino-Lite or Dino-Eye devices.

 - Read `DNX64/__init__.py` to get the full list of provided APIs.
 - Users can check more advanced examples in `examples` directory.